harmslab/topiary/docs/source/drawing.rst

 + :code:`vertical_pixels_per_tip`.
 How many vertical pixels to assign each tip on the tree.
 This controls the height of the plot.
 + :code:`min_height`.
 Make sure the plot is at least this many pixels high.
++ :code:`return_canvas`.
+Return the toyplot canvas even if not in a Jupyter notebook.
+(Canvas is always returned in a Jupyter notebook.)

 --------------------------
 Internal nodes (ancestors)